solo-io/supergloo/docs/content/getting_started/openshift.md

 ### Istio in OpenShift Maintenence - NetworkAttachmentDefinition Upkeep

 Before Istio can safely create workloads in a given namespace, that namespace needs a NetworkAttachmentDefinition.
-For each cluster and namespace you intend to have Istio mintor, run the following command, replacing `<CONTEXT_NAME>` and `<NAMESPACE>` with the appropriate values.
+For each cluster and namespace you intend to have Istio minitor, run the following command, replacing `<CONTEXT_NAME>` and `<NAMESPACE>` with the appropriate values.

-In the case of this installation example, you will need to run this command on the `default` cluster on both `REMOTE_CONTEXT1` and `REMOTE_CONTEXT2`.
+In this example, you will need to run this command on the `default` cluster on both `REMOTE_CONTEXT1` and `REMOTE_CONTEXT2`.

 ```shell script
 cat <<EOF | oc --context <CONTEXT_NAME> -n <NAMESPACE> create -f -